oracle/fmw-kubernetes/docs-source/content/idm-products/oig/create-oig-domains/create-oig-domains-wdt.md

 The example below uses an NFS mounted volume (`<persistent_volume>/governancedomainpv`).
 Other volume types can also be used.
 See the official Kubernetes documentation for Volumes.

-**Note**: The persistent volume directory needs to be accessible to both the master and worker node(s).
+**Note**: The persistent volume directory needs to be accessible to the worker nodes.
 In this example `/scratch/shared/governancedomainpv` is accessible from all nodes via NFS.

 To create the persistent volume run the following commands: